Columbia University Requirements

 Applied Math or Applied Physics (1 course)

-Biomedical Engineering (6 courses)
+Biomedical Engineering (4 to 6 courses)

 Chemical Engineering (3 courses)

-Civil Engineering (3 courses)
+Civil Engineering (3 or 4 courses)

 Computer Engineering (4 courses)

-Computer Science (3 courses)
+Computer Science (2 or 3 courses)

 Earth and Environmental Engineering (4 courses)